Clare Horne

 Pickles on the farm.

 Every client gets me.
-Not a team, not a junior designer working from my notes.
+Not a team or a junior designer working from my notes.
 I'm the one walking your property and sitting at the drawing table and noticing that the view from your kitchen window changes completely between March and June.
-Your project gets my full attention because I don't know how to give it anything less.